HemapriyaOfficial/Experiment--05-TO-CONFIGURE-ADC-TO-READ-ANALOG-VALUES-FOR-SOILMOISTURE-SENSOR-USING-IOT-/README.md

 # Result:
  Interfacing a Analog Input (soil moisture sensor) with ARM microcontroller based IOT development is executed and the results visualized on serial monitor

-## Result :
-Interfacing a Analog Input (soil moisture sensor) with ARM microcontroller based IOT development is executed and the results visualized on serial monitor